Chinmay-Vadgama/SwapNet/README.md

   - Implemented random label smoothing for better GAN stability

 ### TODO:
-- [] Copy face data from target to generated output during inference ("we copy the face and hair pixels from B into the result")
+- [ ] Copy face data from target to generated output during inference ("we copy the face and hair pixels from B into the result")
-- [] Match texture quality produced in original paper
+- [ ] Match texture quality produced in original paper (likely due to Feature Loss)
-- [] Test DRAGAN penalty and other advanced GAN losses
+- [ ] Test DRAGAN penalty and other advanced GAN losses

 # Credits
 - The layout of this repository is strongly influenced by Jun-Yan Zhu's [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) repository, though I've implemented significant changes.
 Many thanks to their team for open sourcing their code.